Qawaz/KATE/DESIGN.md

 @placeholder(WelcomeText)
 ```

+Placeholders always get passed an object / parameter , If you don't pass a value , current scope is passed ,
-Placeholders inherit scope of invocation directive , Because of this, this code is possible
+That's why this code is possible

 ```
-@define_placeholder(Varible)
-    @var(i)
+@define_placeholder(Variable)
+    @var(__param__.i)
 @end_define_placeholder

 @for(@var i=0;i<5;i++)